AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 If a guide provides a complete report with multiple observation types:
 1. Identify all the different observations within the report
 2. Ensure each observation type has its required fields
-3. Send everything to Claude in one structured message
+3. Process everything with the Claude tool using one structured message

 Example:
 ```